gsoft-inc/azure-pipelines-lighthouse/README.md

 You can also specify **audit score assertions** that can make the pipeline fail based on the audit scores.

-For example, the Google Lighthouse audit `is-on-https` produces a boolean score that will be equal to `1` if there are no known vulnerabilities within client-side JavaScript libraries and frameworks detected on a web site.
+For example, the Google Lighthouse audit `is-on-https` produces a boolean score that will be equal to `1` if the site uses HTTPS.
 This is an example of a score assertion for this audit:

 ```